vim/vim/README.txt

 Linux a small version of Vim is pre-installed, you still need to install Vim if you want more features.

-There are separate distributions for Unix, PC, Amiga and some other systems.
+There are separate distributions for Unix, PC, Amiga, and some other systems.
 This README.txt file comes with the runtime archive.
 It includes the documentation, syntax files and other files that are used at runtime.
 To run Vim you must get either one of the binary archives or a source archive.